volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 `yarn test:e2e`

-When you run Cypress for the first time, it will create **cypress** folder, which contains all configurations along with some default test examples and **cypress.json** file.
+When you run Cypress for the first time, it will create `cypress` folder, which contains all configurations along with some default test examples and `cypress.json` configuration file.

-Finally, new chrome window will be opened with some example tests:
+Finally, a new chrome window will be opened with some example tests:

 ![Cypress opened](/img/screenshot-2020-06-08-at-19.05.25.png "Opened cypress window")

-Click on **Run all specs** button the the right top of the browser's window to check if they all pass.
+Click on **Run all specs** button on the right top of the browser's window to check if they all pass.

 Refer to the [official documentation](https://www.cypress.io/) to find out more.